kaBeech/tensort/README.md

 very rare.

-Overall, there is a modest probability (about 0.14% according to these results) that Bubblesort and Exchangesort will agree on [1,3,2] as the result, but it is very unlikely that they will agree on any other result that does not have the Top Bit in the correct position.
+Overall, there is a modest probability (about 0.14% according to these results) that Bubblesort and Rotationsort will agree on [1,3,2] as the result, but it is very unlikely that they will agree on any other result that does not have the Top Bit in the correct position.